talatkuyuk/nodejs-express-jwt-mongodb-boilerplate/README.md

 ## The Aim

-This project is aimed to provide a boilerplate for a typical backend REST API application.
+This project is aimed to provide a boilerplate for a standard backend REST API application.

+It uses `express@5`
 I created **model-controller-service** structure.
 I use **joi** to validate Environment Variables.
 I use **express-validator** to validate requests.